internalfx/rethinkdbfs-spec/rethinkdbfs-spec.md

 What about write concern?
   This spec leaves the choice of how to set write concern to driver authors.
-Implementers may choose to accept write concern through options on the given methods, to set a configurable write concern on the GridFS object, to enforce a single write concern for all GridFS operations, or to do something different.
+Implementers may choose to accept write concern through options on the given methods, to set a configurable write concern on the RethinkDBFS object, to enforce a single write concern for all RethinkDBFS operations, or to do something different.

-If a user has given GridFS a write concern of 0, should we perform MD5 calculations?
+If a user has given RethinkDBFS a write concern of 0, should we perform MD5 calculations?
-  Yes, because the checksum is used for detecting future corruption or misuse of GridFS collections.
+  Yes, because the checksum is used for detecting future corruption or misuse of RethinkDBFS collections.

-Is GridFS limited by sharded systems?
+Is RethinkDBFS limited by sharded systems?
-  For best performance, clients using GridFS on a sharded system should use a shard key that ensures all chunks for a given stored file are routed to the same shard.
+  For best performance, clients using RethinkDBFS on a sharded system should use a shard key that ensures all chunks for a given stored file are routed to the same shard.
 Therefore, if the chunks collection is sharded, you should shard on the files_id.
 Normally only the chunks collection benefits from sharding, since the files collection is usually small.
-Otherwise, there are no limitations to GridFS on sharded systems.
+Otherwise, there are no limitations to RethinkDBFS on sharded systems.

 Why is contentType deprecated?
   Most fields in the files collection document are directly used by the driver, with the exception of: metadata, contentType and aliases.
 All information that is purely for use of the application should be embedded in the 'metadata' document.
-Users of GridFS who would like to store a contentType for use in their applications are encouraged to add a 'contentType' field to the ‘metadata’ document instead of using the deprecated top-level ‘contentType’ field.
+Users of RethinkDBFS who would like to store a contentType for use in their applications are encouraged to add a 'contentType' field to the ‘metadata’ document instead of using the deprecated top-level ‘contentType’ field.

 Why are aliases deprecated?
   The ‘aliases’ field of the files collection documents was misleading.
-It implies that a file in GridFS could be accessed by alternate names when, in fact, none of the existing implementations offer this functionality.
+It implies that a file in RethinkDBFS could be accessed by alternate names when, in fact, none of the existing implementations offer this functionality.
-  For GridFS implementations that retrieve stored files by filename or support specifying specific revisions of a stored file, it is unclear how ‘aliases’ should be interpreted.
-Users of GridFS who would like to store alternate filenames for use in their applications are encouraged to add an ‘aliases’ field to the ‘metadata’ document instead of using the deprecated top-level ‘aliases’ field.
+  For RethinkDBFS implementations that retrieve stored files by filename or support specifying specific revisions of a stored file, it is unclear how ‘aliases’ should be interpreted.
+Users of RethinkDBFS who would like to store alternate filenames for use in their applications are encouraged to add an ‘aliases’ field to the ‘metadata’ document instead of using the deprecated top-level ‘aliases’ field.